 It can be particularly dangerous if you allow the cancer to spread into your lymph nodes.
 Cancers can quickly become very aggressive and spread to other parts of your body reducing your chances of recovery.

-There are a couple of signs and symptoms you’ll want to keep your eyes peeled for, but the most common oral cancer symptoms to be aware of include:
+There are a few early signs and symptoms of mouth cancer you’ll want to keep your eyes peeled for, but the most common oral cancer symptoms to be aware of include:

 - Unexplained and persistent bleeding throughout your mouth

 - Tiny discolored specs of white, red, or white and red spots throughout your mouth

 - Swelling, lumps and bumps, and rough spots on your lips, gums, and other soft tissue areas

 - Feeling like something is stuck in your throat on a persistent basis